Free Dog Bite Inquiry — Get Started Now

 Were You or a Loved One Bitten by a Dog?

-Start My Free Case Review
+Start My Free Inquiry

-Start My Free Case Review
+Start My Free Inquiry

 Time Limit Warning

 New York’s statute of limitations is 3 years.
-If you miss this deadline, you may permanently lose your right to compensation.
+If you miss this deadline, you may lose your right to compensation.